SAP-samples/teched2025-IN162/exercises/ex3/README.md

     | Vendor | SAP |

     <br>![](../ex3/images/ex162-3-3.png)
-After the Package is successfully created, go to the '**Artifacts**' tab.

 3. Your Integration Package has been created, and now, at this point, you are ready to either create an IFlow from scratch or copy / import an existing one.
     <br>![](../ex3/images/ex162-3-3-1.png)